An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Introduction

-Transferring knowledge among multiple agents is still investigated at an initial stage, and the assumptions and designs of some recent methods are usually simple.
-For example, LeCTR \citep{OmidshafieiKLTR19} and HMAT \citep{DBLP:conf/atal/Kim0OLRHTMCH20} adopted the teacher-student framework to learn to teach by assigning each agent two roles (i.e., the teacher and the student), so the agent could learn when and what to advise other agents or receive advice from other agents.
-However, both LeCTR and HMAT only consider two-agent scenarios. \citet{DBLP:journals/corr/abs-2003-13085} proposed a method under the teacher-student framework where each agent asks for advice from other agents through learning an attentional teacher selector.
-However, they simply used the difference of two unbounded value functions as the reward signal which may cause instability.
-DVM \citep{DBLP:conf/iros/WadhwaniaKOH19} and LTCR \citet{DBLP:journals/corr/abs-2002-02202} are two proposed multiagent policy distillation methods to transfer knowledge among more than two agents.
-However, both methods decompose the solution into several stages in a coarse-grained manner.
-Moreover, they consider the distillation equally throughout the whole training process, which is counter-intuitive.
-A good transfer should be adaptive rather than being equally treated, e.g., the transfer should be more frequent at the beginning of the training since agents are less knowledgeable about the environment, while decay as the training process continues because agents are familiar with the environment gradually and should focus more on their own knowledge.
+DVM \cite{DBLP:conf/iros/WadhwaniaKOH19} and LTCR \cite{DBLP:journals/corr/abs-2002-02202} are two methods to transfer knowledge among multiple agents through policy distillation.
+However, they simply decompose the training process into two stages (i.e., the learning phase and the transfer phase) by turns, which is a coarse-grained manner.
+Moreover, they consider the equal significance of knowledge transfer throughout the whole training process, which is counter-intuitive.
+A good transfer should be adaptive rather than being equally treated, e.g., the transfer should be more frequent at the beginning of the training since agents are less knowledgeable about the environment, while decay as the training process continues because agents are familiar with the environment gradually and should focus more on their own experiences.